ericmwalk/weblog.lol/weblog/2021/11/2021-11-08_project-shed-is.md

 ---
-title: "Unannounced Electricians… I am OK with it"
 publish: "true"
 date: 2021-11-08 12:49:00
 tags: ProjectShed
 url: https://ericmwalk.blog/2021/11/08/project-shed-is.html
 ---

+# Unannounced Electricians… I am OK with it

 Project “Shed” is quickly taking shape with the electricians stopping by unannounced and ready to string it all up 😁